redgeneLoren/documentation_ac/Content/ProjectManagement/ProjectManagement.md

 </table>

 - After you have filled in the information for each category you may click on the button `Next Step ->` <img src="images/NextStepButton.jpg" height="20px"> to proceed to the next page.
 But if you decide to cancel in creating a new project, click on the `cancel button` <img src="images/CancelButton.jpg"> to go back to the `log in` page.

+2. Fill in the `Addresses` - these are detailed information with the company addresses.

 ### <strong>II.
 Creating a project with an existing project</strong>